 PCP vs HP car finance calculator

 Use this tool to compare typical PCP and HP structures on the same car.
 Enter a car price, deposit, term, APR and an estimated PCP balloon percentage to see how the monthly payments and total repayable differ.
+Not sure what monthly payment you can afford?
+Start with our free UK car affordability calculator.
 The results are estimates only and do not include fees or guarantee any lending decision.

 Disclaimer